Syllogism

 Correct Option: D

-Direction: One or two statements are given followed by two or more conclusions/assumptions, I, II, III and IV.
-You have to consider the statement to be true, even if it seems to be at variance from commonly known facts.
-You are to decide which of the given conclusions/assumptions can definitely be drawn from the given statements.
+Direction: In the following question, two statements are given followed by two Inferences I and II.
+You have to consider the two statements to be true, even if they seem to be at variance from commonly known facts.
+You are to decide which of the given conclusions can definitely be drawn from the given statements.
+Indicate your answer.

 1. Statements: